Hucaru/Valhalla/README.md

 - [ ] Ongoing minigames
 - [ ] Ongoing npc script interactions

+See screenshots section for an example Grafana dashboard

 General:
 - [x] Simulated latency with jitter (set in config) to make dev environment simulate a real world connection

-See screenshots section for an example Grafana dashboard
+## TODOs

+- Profile the channel server and do the following:
+    - Reduce branches in frequent paths
+    - Determine which pieces of data if any provide any benefit in being converted SOAs
+- Implement AES crypt (ontop of the shanda) and determine how to enable it in the client

 ## Acknowledgements